uzairbcm/flash-post-processing/README.md

 Preparing the data before running the code
  - Create a folder `post-processed-data` to store results
    - create a folder `input/configs`
- - Create a folder with just participant ID `1234` at the local path say `datapath`
+ - Create a folder with just participant ID `1234` at the local path, say `datapath`
  - Download the participant data from the server to this folder
    - Copy each device data zip folder format: `P1-1234XYZ_data.zip` where `XYZ` is the device ID.
 Extract the zip files
  - In each device data folder: